Dielectric absorption

-Dielectric absorption is the name given to the effect by which a capacitor, that has been charged for a long time, discharges only incompletely when briefly discharged.
+Dielectric absorption is the name given to the effect by which a previously charged capacitor discharges incompletely when discharged, even over many seconds for some materials.
 Although an ideal capacitor would remain at zero volts after being discharged, real capacitors will develop a small voltage from time-delayed dipole discharging, a phenomenon that is also called dielectric relaxation, "soakage", or "battery action".
-For some dielectrics, such as many polymer films, the resulting voltage may be less than 1–2% of the original voltage, but it can be as much as 15% for electrolytic capacitors.
+For some dielectrics, such as a couple of polymer films, the resulting voltage may be near .02% of the original voltage, but it can be as much as 15% for electrolytic capacitors.
 The voltage at the terminals generated by the dielectric absorption may possibly cause problems in the function of an electronic circuit or can be a safety risk to personnel.
-In order to prevent shocks, most very large capacitors are shipped with shorting wires that need to be removed before they are used and/or permanently connected bleeder resistors.
+In order to prevent shocks, high-voltage or large electrolytic capacitors are often stored or shipped with shorting wires that need to be removed before they are used and/or permanently connected bleeder resistors.
 When disconnected at one or both ends, DC high-voltage cables can also "recharge themselves" to dangerous voltages.

 Theory

-Charging a capacitor (due to a voltage between the capacitor plates) causes an electric field to be applied to the dielectric between the electrodes.
+Charging a capacitor (applying a voltage between the capacitor plates) causes an electric field to be applied to the dielectric between the electrodes.
 This field exerts a torque on the molecular dipoles, causing the directions of the dipole moments to align with the field direction.
 This change in the molecular dipoles is called oriented polarization and also causes heat to be generated, resulting in dielectric losses (see dissipation factor).
 The time of the dipoles orientation does not follow the electric field synchronously, but is delayed by a time constant that depends on the material.
 This delay corresponds to a hysteresis response of the polarization to the external field.

-When the capacitor is discharging, the strength of the electric field is decreasing and the common orientation of the molecular dipoles is returning to an undirected state in a process of relaxation.
-Due to the hysteresis, at the zero point of the electric field, a material-dependent number of molecular dipoles are still polarized along the field direction without a measurable voltage appearing at the terminals of the capacitor.
-This is like an electrical version of magnetic remanence.
+When the capacitor is discharged, the strength of the electric field decreases and the common orientation of the molecular dipoles returns to an undirected state in a process of relaxation.
+Due to the hysteresis, at the zero point of the electric field, a material-dependent number of molecular dipoles still remain polarized along the field direction without a measurable voltage appearing at the terminals of the capacitor.
+This is the electrostatic analog of magnetic remanence.
 The oriented dipoles will be discharged spontaneously over time and the voltage at the electrodes of the capacitor will decay exponentially.
 The complete discharge time of all dipoles can be days to weeks depending on the material.
 This "reloaded" voltage can be retained for months, even in electrolytic capacitors, caused by the high insulation resistance in common modern capacitor dielectrics.
-The discharge of a capacitor and the subsequent reloading can be repeated several times.
+The discharge of a capacitor and the subsequent partial recharging can be repeated several times.